-Allegheny RiverStone Center for the Arts’ Red Brick Gallery and Gift Shop will present its Annual Holiday Art Show & Exhibit over seven weekends from Saturday, November 7 to Sunday, December 20.
-It will feature one-of -a-kind, high quality, original artisan made gifts created by Red Brick Gallery Cooperative Member Artists: Mark DeWalt, Donna Edmonds, Blanche Hall, Stephen Haley, Angela Taylor Hardwick, Nick J. Karellas, Dennis Keyes, Jason Floyd Lewis, Glenn and Linda Thompson, and Cathy and Jack Trzeciak.
-Special guest artists, Rachel Brosnahan, Amanda Lewis, and Barbara Jewel-Proper will be show casing their artistic talents.
+Allegheny RiverStone Center for the Arts’ Red Brick Gallery and Gift Shop will present its Annual Holiday Art Show & Exhibit over seven weekends from Saturday, November 6 to Sunday, December 19.
+It will feature one-of -a-kind, high quality, original artisan made gifts created by Red Brick Gallery Cooperative Member Artists: Mark DeWalt, Donna Edmonds, Blanche Hall, Angela Taylor Hardwick, Andy Johnson, Nick J. Karellas, Dennis Keyes, Jason Floyd Lewis, Linda Thompson, and Cathy and Jack Trzeciak.
+Special guest artists, Art Barlow, Rachel Brosnahan, Barbara Jewel-Proper, and Mari Yobp will be show casing their artistic talents.
 Gallery artists will be on hand to greet holiday shoppers throughout the holiday exhibit.
-Covid Gallery Hours are Saturday and Sunday, 12 – 5:00 PM

-Honor the memory of ARCA founder Patricia Ann Steffee and celebrate the richness and abundance of the season on Sunday, November 22 at 2 PM as ARCA presents TWO international grand prize winning pianists – CYNTHIA RAIM and DAVID ALLEN WEHR – performing on TWO grand pianos!
+Plan to celebrate the season, combining shopping in the Red Brick Gallery and Gift Shop while attending one of ARCA’s Holiday performances: Honor the memory of ARCA founder Patricia Ann Steffee and celebrate the richness and abundance of the season on Sunday, November 21 at 2 PM as ARCA presents two international grand prizewinning pianists – CYNTHIA RAIM and DAVID ALLEN WEHR – performing on TWO grand pianos!
 Described as “irresistible” by Fanfare Magazine and “two gifted artists egging each other on to ever higher levels of musicianship, virtuosity and sheer fun.”

-Bring the entire family to celebrate the season with this heartwarming Christmas show by Singer, Songwriter, Comedian and Pianist CAHAL DUNNE on Sunday, December 20, 2020 at 2:00 PM in Lincoln Hall.
+Bring the entire family to celebrate the season with the heartwarming Christmas show by Singer, Songwriter, Comedian and Pianist CAHAL DUNNE on Sunday, December 19, 2021 at 2:00 PM in Lincoln Hall.

 Red Brick Gallery Artists